preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 .. image:: sign-off-requests-settings-2-613-new.png

-By clicking the pen, you can add a message for each page, if needed (not mandatory), in any or all tenant languages.
-As always, click the flag to change language.
+By clicking the pen, you can add a message for each page, if needed (not mandatory), in any tenant language.
 Here's an example:

 .. image:: sign-off-requests-settings-2-613-message.png